 Review the plans based on clear standards to figure out their deficiency, errors, and contradictions to improve.

-3. Design and development
+3. Design and development of the medical device

-During the design phase, product design files must be finished, such as assembly diagrams, part diagrams, schematic diagrams, block diagrams, production drawings, motion diagrams.
+During the design phase, product design files must be finished, such as assembly diagrams, part diagrams, schematic diagrams, block diagrams, production drawings, and motion diagrams.

 4. Design and development review